lavren1974/docusaurus.ru/docs/search.md

 If your website is [not eligible](https://docsearch.algolia.com/docs/who-can-apply) for the free, hosted version of DocSearch, or if your website sits behind a firewall and is not public, then you can [run your own](https://docsearch.algolia.com/docs/run-your-own/) DocSearch crawler.

-:::note
+:::note примечание

 By default, the Docusaurus preset generates a [sitemap.xml](https://docusaurus.io/sitemap.xml) that the Algolia crawler can use.

 :::

-:::info From the old docsearch?
+:::info информация From the old docsearch?

 You can read more about migration from the legacy DocSearch infra in [our blog post](/blog/2021/11/21/algolia-docsearch-migration) or [the DocSearch migration docs](https://docsearch.algolia.com/docs/migrating-from-legacy).